NorthEightyEight/n88-rfq-platform/docs/tests/QA_SUMMARY.md

 - Designers cannot edit items they don't own
 - Designers cannot attach materials to items they don't own
 - Designers cannot link files they don't own
-- Admin can override where expected
+- Admin can override where Result
 - All enforcement is server-side

 **Status:** ✅ Complete